cloudback/docs/content/features/metadata.md

 Metadata is stored as a JSON file per data type in the same format we download it from GitHub.
 If you want us to add any additional metadata into a backup, please, [let us know](/contact-us) or just [create a feature request](https://github.com/cloudback/issue-tracker/issues/new?template=feature_request.md) and we will consider implementing it.

-## This metadata is not included yet, but will be soon
+## This metadata is not included yet but will be soon

 We are working right now to support below data to be included as well: